 Mortgage brokers work closely with their clients as they make life-changing decisions about theirs and their family’s futures.
 Whether it’s their dream home or an investment property, mortgage brokers help clients navigate the journey to homeowner or property investor by finding the best mortgage for their needs and circumstances.

-When you enrol in the Diploma of Finance and Mortgage Broking Management, you can apply for a credit transfer of nine units if you completed your Certificate IV in Finance and Mortgage Broking with Entry Education.
+When you enrol in the Diploma of Finance and Mortgage Broking Management, you can apply for a credit transfer of seven units if you completed your Certificate IV in Finance and Mortgage Broking with Entry Education.
 If you competed your certificate IV with another institution, contact Entry Education to discuss your options.

 It’s expected that you’ll have completed your Certificate IV in Finance and Mortgage Broking if you’re enrolling in the Diploma of Finance and Mortgage Broking Management course.
 Although, you can apply for membership of MFAA with either qualification.